Super Bowl LVI: Host selection process

+SoFi Stadium was not eligible for LIII as it would still be under construction at that time.
+In addition, it was not likely to secure LIV either because the league typically disallows stadiums from hosting the Super Bowl during its first season of operation.
+Atlanta received LIII, Miami received LIV, and Los Angeles was granted LV.
+Tampa was not selected.

+About a year later, on May 18, 2017, developers announced that record rainfall in the Los Angeles area had postponed the completion of SoFi Stadium.
+It was originally scheduled to open in time for the 2019 season, but would now be delayed until 2020.
+As a result, at the NFL owners' meetings in Chicago on May 23, 2017, Super Bowl LV was pulled from Los Angeles, and reassigned to runner-up Tampa.
+At the same time, Los Angeles was awarded Super Bowl LVI, the next game available, and no other cities were considered.
+It would be the first Super Bowl in the greater Los Angeles area since XXVII was played at the Rose Bowl in Pasadena, and the eighth all-time.

 The official logo for the game was unveiled on February 9, 2021, maintaining the standard design used since Super Bowl LI, but introducing sunset-themed designs reflecting the landscape of the host city/region (featuring in this case palm trees) within the traditional Roman numerals.

 Impact of the COVID-19 pandemic

 In early January 2022, it was reported that AT&T Stadium in Arlington, Texas, was being considered as an alternate site for the game as a contingency plan due to an increase of COVID-19 infections in California attributed to the Omicron variant.
 The stadium last hosted Super Bowl XLV in 2011.
 However, the NFL later confirmed on January 13 that the game would remain at SoFi Stadium, as the NFL saw an increased interest in the potential of the Rams playing a home Super Bowl game.

 Attendance at the game was not limited, unlike Super Bowl LV in 2021, which was played with an audience at 37% of the capacity.
 Fans who went to the Super Bowl festivities prior to the game and those who attended the Super Bowl received a free KN95 mask.
 Per Los Angeles County public health orders, those attending the game were required to show proof of vaccination, a negative PCR test that was taken within 48 hours, or a negative antigen test that was taken within 24 hours.
 The proof of vaccination requirement had been implemented for large outdoor events in Los Angeles County since October 2021.

 Those requesting media accreditation for the Super Bowl and playoffs were required to be fully vaccinated and have received at least one booster dose of vaccine.